 Artist in Residence 2023-24

-Now in its fourth year, the GMI Artist-in-Residence Program offers multiple yearlong residencies at MacPhail Center for Music to foster cultural change in our communities through passion and creativity in music.
-Believing that supporting and investing in diverse voices elevates current standards of music education pedagogy, this program is a commitment to becoming a deeply inclusive organization by giving diverse voices a platform to share their creative stories, challenge ideas, and foster community-centered growth.
+Now in its fourth year, the Global Music Initiative (GMI) Artists in Residence Program is a commitment to becoming a deeply inclusive organization by giving diverse voices a platform to share their music and foster community-centered growth.

 Meet the 2023-24 GMI Teaching Artists in Residence